(Photo source unknown. Please contact us if you

 A-4 pilot Stephen R. Gray writes about

-his experiences flying combat sorties from the deck of an aircraft
+his experiences flying combat missions from the deck of an aircraft

 carrier during one of the most intense periods of aerial combat in U.S.